Data-Driven Safety Certificates of Infinite Networks with Unknown Models and Interconnection Topologies: Data-Driven Construction of Storage Certificates

-In our data-driven scheme, we specify the structure of StC as with $\varpi_i^j(x_i)$ being user-defined (potentially nonlinear) basis functions of $x_i,$ and $\vartheta_i=[\vartheta_i^1;\dots;\vartheta_i^l]\in\R^l$ being \emph{unknown} decision variables to be designed.
-For instance, choosing $\varpi_i^j(x_i)$ as monomials over $x_i$ results in a polynomial $\mathds B_i(\vartheta_i, x_i)$.
-We assume that $\mathds B_i$ is continuously differentiable, which is required for establishing the main results presented in Theorem~\ref{Thm1} in Section~\ref{Guarantee_RCP}. \begin{remark} The storage certificate $\mathds B_i(\vartheta_i, x_i)$ in our framework serves as a Lyapunov-like function, similar in nature to barrier certificates.
-As is well known in nonlinear control theory, such functions typically yield only \emph{sufficient} conditions, and designing them can be potentially challenging in some cases.
+with $\varpi_i^j(x_i)$ being user-defined (potentially nonlinear) basis functions of $x_i,$ and $\vartheta_i=[\vartheta_i^1;\dots;\vartheta_i^l]\in\R^l$ being \emph{unknown} decision variables to be designed.
+For instance, choosing $\varpi_i^j(x_i)$ as monomials in $x_i$ results in a polynomial $\mathds B_i(\vartheta_i, x_i)$.
+We assume that $\mathds B_i$ is continuously differentiable, which is required for establishing the main results presented in Theorem~\ref{Thm1}. \begin{remark} The storage certificate $\mathds B_i(\vartheta_i, x_i)$ in our framework serves as a Lyapunov-like function, similar in nature to barrier certificates.
+As is well known in nonlinear control theory, such functions typically yield only sufficient conditions, and designing them can be potentially challenging.
 Consequently, when such a function cannot be found, no definitive conclusion about the system’s safety can be drawn.
 The choice of the basis functions $\varpi_i^j(x_i)$ is crucial and since the system dynamics are unknown, one can leverage physical intuition from the black-box model to inform the choice of basis functions.
 For instance, in the case of a jet engine, one might reasonably assume that the system exhibits polynomial dynamics due to its underlying physical properties, whereas for a quadcopter, trigonometric functions may be more appropriate due to its rotational motion. \end{remark} To facilitate understanding as we develop the technical concepts in this work, we introduce our first case study as a running example.